- 1. Turn Styrofoam Cups Into Planters

 4. Use Plastic Bags To Create Mini Greenhouses

 No matter how hard you try, sometimes you still use plastic bags in day to day life.
-It hurts to throw them away and send them into the Great Pacific Garbage Patch, so why not turn them into the covers for mini-greenhouses?
+It hurts to throw them away and send them into the Great Pacific Garbage Patch

 To do this, all you need to do is cover your pots and seedling trays with plastic bags.
 Use sticks or skewers to keep the bag upright and aerated.